WHY IS SELECTIVE LASER TRABECULOPLASTY NECESSARY?

 How the laser works precisely is unclear.
 What is known is that the laser stimulates the cells and tissues in the trabecular meshwork to work harder to drain aqueous out from the eye.
 This “unclogs the guttering” and helps to reduce the eye pressure.
 The pressure-lowering effect of the laser is not immediate, and can take up to 4 to 8 weeks to become apparent.

-The pressure-lowering effect of the laser is not permanent, and can last from 6 months to 2 years plus.
-Generally with 2 treatments, the effect should be maintained for about a year.
-As selective laser trabeculoplasty is very safe, it can be repeated as necessary.
+Please note that the pressure-lowering effect of the laser is not permanent, and can last from 6 months to 2 years plus.
+Generally, the effect is maintained for about a year with each treatment.
+As selective laser trabeculoplasty is very safe, it can be repeated multiple times as necessary.

 WHAT ARE THE POTENTIAL RISKS?